gravitational/teleport/rfd/9999-webauthn-support.md

 ### `tsh` + WebAuthn

-WebAuthn/FIDO2 support for client-side libraries is currently sparse - the main Go client-side lib seems to be [github.com/keys-pub/go-libfido2](https://github.com/keys-pub/go-libfido2), which pulls a native dependency into Teleport (`libfido2`) and doesn't seem to support Touch ID (one of the main appeals for the change).
-As such, the proposal is a 2-step change in `tsh`:
+WebAuthn/FIDO2 support for client-side libraries is currently sparse - the main Go client-side library being [github.com/keys-pub/go-libfido2](https://github.com/keys-pub/go-libfido2), which focuses on USB devices (excluding platform authenticators such as Touch ID).
+As such, the proposal is for a set of incremental changes in `tsh` (not necessarily in this order):

-1. Initially, `tsh` keeps support for only FIDO/CTAP1 (via github.com/flynn/u2f), but is changed to use WebAuthn-based endpoints

-2. At a later stage (to be designed), support is brought in for FIDO2 / Touch ID.

-The implications of 1. being that not all WebAuthn configuration features are likely to be initially supported (in particular, settings related to `authenticator_selection`).

-__TODO(codingllama):__ Do more exploration on client-side libs.
+* Support for U2F/CTAP1 USB devices (same as present), but using WebAuthn-based endpoints
+* Support for WebAuthn/CTAP2 USB devices (likely via `libfido2`)
+* Support for Apple biometric authenticators (aka Touch ID, likely hand-crafted)
+* Further support TBD (Windows Hello, NFC, etc)

+Notes:
+  CTAP1 USB+WebAuthn is certain (I have a working PoC for it).
+  CTAP2 USB doesn't seem pressing (for example, most Yubikeys still ship with U2F support).
+  Apple biometrics may warrant a small RFD for itself.

 ### Server-side changes